featurist/pogoscript/_posts/2013-12-07-concurrency-patterns.md

 title: Concurrency Patterns
 ---

-Concurrency in PogoScript is based on Node's support for non-blocking, asynchronous IO.
+Concurrency in Pogoscript is based on Node's support for non-blocking, asynchronous IO.
 Node may be single-threaded, but it can launch and coordinate thousands of concurrently running IO operations, and this is why Node is such a fascinating and exciting technology.
 PogoScript's native support for concurrency makes writing and maintaining highly concurrent applications a refreshingly pleasant experience.

 # Sequence